mayasharma2110/Keep-Riding/README.md

 The two main colours used in the website are yellow (palegoldenrod) and brown (saddlebrown).
 I picked these colours because I wanted the colour theme to match that of horse riding (brown/beige).

-However, I did not want the website to feel dull or bland so I made some elements turn blue (#0c0cff) when the user hovers over them.
+However, I did not want the website to feel dull or bland, so I made some elements turn blue (#0c0cff) when the user hovers over them.
-I also picked picutres with some brighter colours in them, where possible, to help make the website more pleasing to the eye.
+I also picked pictures with some brighter colours in them, where possible, to help make the website more pleasing to the eye.

 I used darkslategrey and whitesmoke colours for most of the text colour and saddlebrown for headings.